 An essential part of sensor cleaning is to expose test images before, during and after cleaning!

-By exposing test images you will have a reference that will help you determine:
+Exposing test images will provide you with a reference that will help you determine:

-You want a neutral, light background for specks to be clearly visible.
+You want a neutral, evenly lit background in order for specks to be clearly visible.
 The simplest, and the best, is a clear blue sky.

-However, since the sky is not always cooperative, the next best is a piece of pale blue, non glossy, matte cardboard and outdoor illumination.
+However, since the sky is not always cooperative, the next best is a piece of pale blue, non-

 The target is positioned so as to be evenly illuminated, but not directly in the sun.
 You now have an excellent controlled background.